When ICU Delirium Leads To Symptoms Of Dementia After Discharge

 Jackson, the neuropsychologist at the clinic, says rehabilitation for these patients can resemble the therapy prescribed to people after a stroke.

-"Even though these patients haven't been hit on the head with a hammer, [and] they haven't fallen off a ladder, in many respects what people suffer is indeed a brain injury," he says.
+"Even though these patients haven't been hit on the head with a hammer [and] they haven't fallen off a ladder, in many respects what people suffer is indeed a brain injury," he says.
 "The route of the injury is just a little bit different."

 The Vanderbilt clinic is exploring various brain-training exercises to help people recover.